google/WebFundamentals/src/content/en/updates/2016/12/imagecapture.md

 The API has four methods:

 * `takePhoto()` returns a `Blob`, [the result of a single photographic exposure](https://www.w3.org/TR/image-capture/#dom-imagecapture-takephoto), which can be downloaded, stored by the browser or displayed in an `img` element.
+This method uses the highest available still-image camera resolution.
 * `grabFrame()` returns an `ImageBitmap` object, [a snapshot of live video](https://www.w3.org/TR/image-capture/#dom-imagecapture-grabframe), which could (for example) be drawn on a canvas and then post-processed to selectively change color values.
+Note that the `ImageBitmap` will only have the resolution of the video (which will be lower than the potential still image resolution).
 * `getPhotoCapabilities()` returns a `PhotoCapabilities` object that provides access to available camera options and their current values.
 * `setOptions()` is used to configure